-The Broxbourne School Child Protection Policy is in line with the quality and standards expected from Hertfordshire Safeguarding Children Partnership (HSCP) and will be monitored by the Governing Body.
+The Lea Primary School and Nursery Child Protection Policy is in line with the quality and standards expected from Hertfordshire Safeguarding Children Partnership (HSCP) and will be monitored by The Lea Primary School and Nursery Governing body.
 This policy will also be reviewed annually or when new legislation requires changes, whichever is the soonest.
-This policy is approved by the Governing Body in September 2023 and will be reviewed in September 2024.
+This policy is approved by the Governing body